Dynamic Connectivity in Disk Graphs: Preliminaries

-Even though \cref{thm:dynamicspanningtree} assumes $n$ to be fixed, we can use a standard rebuilding method to support vertex insertion and deletion within the same amortized time bounds, by rebuilding the data structure whenever the number of vertices changes by a factor of $2$.
-Thorup presented a variant of \cref{thm:dynamicspanningtree} which uses \( O(m) \) space, where \( m \) is the current number of edges~\cite{thorup_near-optimal_2000}.
+\cref{thm:dynamicspanningtree} assumes that $n$ is fixed.
+However, we can easily support vertex insertions and deletions within the same amortized time bounds, by rebuilding the data structure whenever the number of vertices changes by a factor of $2$.
+Thorup presented a variant of \cref{thm:dynamicspanningtree} that uses $O(m)$ space, where $m$ is the number of edges that are currently stored in the data structure~\cite{thorup_near-optimal_2000}.